Machine Learning with Physics Knowledge for Prediction: A Survey: Conclusion

 The potential for data scarcity suggests that real-world data might be effectively augmented with simulated data from physical models to enrich data-driven models.
 However, this decision introduces a reality gap, which suggests that the source of the data should be carefully handled during model learning to carefully balance the sources of model bias \citep{scholz2023sim2real}.

-Finally, it is inevitable that physics-based machine learning will follow the trend of foundation models \cite{bommasani2021opportunities}.
-This trend builds on the multi-task, meta, and contextual learning paradigms discussed in Section \ref{sec:data_prior} by using large capacity transformer models that can learn from very large datasets, as seen for weather forecasting in Section \ref{sec:lvm}.
-The goal of foundation models for physics-based ML is to learn a model across many settings, which can then be fine-tuned on new instances, potentially enabling data-efficient models through data-intensive pretraining \citep{subramanian2024towards,mccabe2023multiple,subramanian2024towards}.
+Finally, physics-based machine learning will inevitably follow the trend of foundation models \citep{bommasani2021opportunities}.
+This trend builds on the multi-task, meta, and contextual learning paradigms discussed in \secref{sec:data_prior} by using large capacity transformer models that can learn from very large datasets, as seen for weather forecasting in \secref{sec:lvm}.
+The goal of foundation models for physics-based ML is to learn a model across many settings, which can then be fine-tuned on new instances, potentially enabling data-efficient models through data-intensive pretraining \citep{subramanian2024towards,mccabe2023multiple,herde2024poseidon}.

-In summary, the integration of machine learning with classical methods, along with advancements in uncertainty quantification, will be essential for the continued development and application of physics-informed machine learning in both academic research and industrial applications.
+This survey demonstrates that combining physics knowledge with machine learning has the power to reshape predictive modeling by building systems that are not only efficient and accurate but also generalizable and trustworthy.
+By leveraging centuries of scientific knowledge alongside the flexibility of modern machine learning, researchers can address problems that were previously deemed intractable.

+As the field advances, the synergy between physics-based insights and data-driven methods will redefine scientific discovery and engineering design, unlocking solutions to challenges in domains as varied as climate modeling, materials science, and industrial process optimization.
+The future of this interdisciplinary field lies in striking the perfect balance between computational rigor, data efficiency, and practical applicability, ensuring its impact across both academic and industrial landscapes.